| Home Page | About Us | Contact Us | Participation | Privacy Policy | ©2024 Ft. Stanton Cave Study Project

 |||

-Alto Lake downstream to Eagle1 site: This area below the lake modifies the measured flows at the USGS upper Eagle Creek station.
-There is evidence of two new wells adjacent to a large geologic feature called a dike (where the limestone beds are almost turned on end), and we suspect this connects Eagle Creek to underground aquifers that may feed Snowy River. |
+Alto Lake & downstream to Eagle1 site: This area below the lake modifies the measured flows from the USGS Upper Eagle Creek station.
+There is evidence of two new wells adjacent to a large geologic feature called a dike (where the limestone beds are almost turned on end), and we suspect this might connect Eagle Creek to underground aquifers that may feed Snowy River.

 |||